chriszaro/gameAPI/README.md

 ## Run on PC

+Start MySQL service, it should run on port 3306
+Open MySQL Workbench
+Login as root
+Create a new database named laravel

 In project's directory, run

     php artisan serve

 The API starts on http://127.0.0.1:8000

- With the MySQL database running on port 3306
-To create the database schema, run
+To create the database schema/table, run

     php artisan migrate
 To populate the database, run